 Here at SEFARI, we take pride in our partner institutes and their outstanding achievements in research and informing policy.
-As we reflect on COP26, we’d like to highlight the UN’s Sustainable Development Goal to achieve gender equality and empower all women and girls.
 We firmly believe that inequality in the sustainability sector must be addressed and are committed to using our platforms to showcase and commend remarkable women at all stages of their careers.
 Read on to celebrate the accomplishments of some of the outstanding SEFARI women.

 Professor Julie Fitzpatrick OBE

 Scientific Director of the Moredun Research Institute and CEO of the Moredun Group, Professor Julie Fitzpatrick OBE, has been appointed as the new Chief Scientific Advisor for Scotland.
 This exciting appointment, announced in June 2021, comes after an already impressive career for Professor Fitzpatrick, including an OBE for Services to Animal Research and Medicine awarded in 2014.
 In this new role, Professor Fitzpatrick will be able to use her expertise to ensure that science is considered in relevant policy developments.